Restoring water quality and habitat

 Pollution from sewage discharges, surface run-off and agricultural impacts are all harming the river and its precious ecosystem.

-For example, in 2022, the Erme catchment received 2 x the South West average and 7 x the national average of storm overflow discharges into its waterways*.
+For example, in 2022, the Erme catchment received twice the South West average and seven times the national average of storm overflow discharges into its waterways*.

-Through a combination of direct action projects, community events and raising public awareness, our aim is to make a positive change for the future.
+Through a combination of positive action projects, community events and raising public awareness, our aim is to make sustainable changes, across the catchment, safeguarding a legacy for future generations.

 *source: South West Water EDM monitor data accessed under FOI request.